 Photos by Garrick Ramirez and Annieglass

 While Watsonville has become a recent hub for independent artisans, a pioneer of its burgeoning craft scene is Annie Morhauser who founded her Annieglass glassware studio amidst the town’s sprawling agriculture fields in 1983.
 Today, her luminous pieces are featured at high profile hotels and retailers-Four Seasons, Neiman Marcus, the Bellagio in Las Vegas-and two of her pieces are on permanent display at the Smithsonian.
 Yet, each elegant piece continues to be handmade here in Santa Cruz County.
-Here are three reasons to visit this spring, as well as a chance to win a free experience at Annieglass’ fun and innovative Craftbar!
+Here are three reasons to visit Annieglass this season:

 #1: Marvel at artful glassware handcrafted in Santa Cruz County